spencerr9/deeper-2-graphql-mini/README-CLIENT.md

 ## Installing Apollo

-* `npm i apollo-client-preset react-apollo graphql-tag graphql`
+* `npm i apollo-boost react-apollo graphql-tag graphql`
  * graphql is for executing queries
  * graphql-tag is for setting them up
  * react-apollo is for interacting with react.
 It uses graphql underneath it